Updated 16 April 2026

 Why This Backfires

 A resignation letter is not a negotiation tool.
-Framing your resignation as a threat destroys trust regardless of the outcome.
-If they match it, the relationship is now transactional and tainted by coercion.
-If they do not, you have burned the bridge on your way out.
 A 2024 Harvard Business Review study found that employees who used resignation as a negotiation tactic and stayed were 2.4 times more likely to be passed over for promotion in the following year.

 What to Say Instead

 If you want to negotiate, do it before you decide to resign.
-Once you have committed to leaving, commit fully.
-Your resignation letter should be a notification, not an ultimatum.
+Once committed, your resignation letter should be a notification, not an ultimatum.
+See our counteroffer guide for the right approach.

 Why This Backfires

-Gossip and collective grievances in a resignation letter make you look unprofessional and can harm colleagues who did not ask to be represented.
-Even if you are speaking truth, documenting it this way violates the trust of people who confided in you.
-In a 2024 survey by BambooHR, 27% of HR professionals said they shared specific resignation letter contents with department leadership when it included comments about other employees.
+Gossip and collective grievances make you look unprofessional and can harm colleagues who did not ask to be represented.
+27% of HR professionals said they shared specific resignation letter contents with department leadership when it included comments about other employees (BambooHR, 2024).

 What to Say Instead

 Speak only for yourself.
-"I have decided to pursue a new direction" keeps it personal and professional.
-If systemic issues need to be raised, do it through an anonymous employee survey, an exit interview, or a formal HR complaint rather than a resignation letter.
+"I have decided to pursue a new direction" keeps it personal.
+If systemic issues need raising, use an anonymous survey, exit interview, or formal HR complaint.

 "I am so sorry to be leaving" or "I feel terrible about this."